GerardSh/SoftwareUniversity/01 C#/98 Misc/README.md

 - **Custom logic inside your code**

 But for structural metadata (like `[Required]`, `[Route]`, `[Authorize]`), attributes are ideal — and fixed at compile time.
+### Legacy Application Maintenance vs Upgrade Tradeoffs
+✅ **1.
+Will the old application continue working as long as we don't update anything?**

+Yes, **as long as the runtime environment stays the same** (e.g. same .NET Framework version, same OS, same libraries), your application will continue to work just as it did—even 10 years from now.

+- **Example:** If you're running an ASP.NET app on .NET Framework 4.6.1 with NUnit using `Assert.AreEqual`, nothing will break just because `Assert.That` is now the newer recommendation.

+- Even if `Assert.AreEqual` is marked as "legacy" or "not recommended," it still exists in the older version and will continue working.

+⚠️ **2.
+What happens if you decide to update (e.g. move to a newer .NET or NUnit version)?**

+Here’s where things change:

+- **Outdated API calls** may be removed or produce warnings/errors in newer versions.
+You’ll have to **refactor** these (e.g., replace `Assert.AreEqual` with `Assert.That` if the former is removed or no longer recommended).

+- This may involve **non-trivial work**, especially if the outdated code is used heavily.

+🔒 **3.
+What are the risks of staying on an old version forever?**

+- **Security vulnerabilities**: Older .NET versions or libraries (like old NUnit) may have unpatched security holes.
+These won’t be fixed unless you upgrade.

+- **OS support**: At some point, **new operating systems might not support older .NET runtimes**.
+If you're forced to upgrade your server OS, the app might break.

+- **Lack of new features**: You won't be able to use newer libraries, tools (like modern C# language features), or performance improvements.

+✅ **4.
+What’s the tradeoff then?**

+- **Leave it as is**: Less work now, but risk of technical debt and increasing upgrade pain later.

+- **Upgrade proactively**: More work up front, but better long-term maintainability and security.

+🛠️ **In practice, many teams follow this rule:**

+> **If the app is stable and not changing often, leave it alone** — but **monitor for OS/runtime end-of-support dates** and **security advisories**.

+If something critical changes (e.g. your server host drops support for .NET 4.x), then you’re **forced to migrate**, and that’s when all outdated code needs updating.
 ## Bookmarks
 [Безграничният потенциал | Джим Куик | Цена | Ozone.bg](https://www.ozone.bg/product/bezgranichniyat-potentsial/) - препоръчана от Николай Костов

 [vcmi/vcmi: Open-source engine for Heroes of Might and Magic III](https://github.com/vcmi/vcmi) - open-source recreation of Heroes of Might & Magic III engine

 [c# - Cannot access protected member in base class - Stack Overflow](https://stackoverflow.com/questions/13683324/cannot-access-protected-member-in-base-class)
 # ASP.NET
 ## General
 ## ChatGPT